SmritiChawla/Precily/README.md

   Fig 3e.
 This folder contains enrichment scores of LNCaP cell lines under different treatment conditions to investigate the enrichment of proliferation related pathways.

   Fig 3f.
-This folder contains pre-trained CCLE/GDSC models and enrichment scores of LNCaP cell lines under different treatment conditions for analysis of predictions of DNA replication pathway related drug cisplatin.
+This folder contains pre-trained CCLE/GDSC models and enrichment scores of LNCaP cell lines under different treatment conditions for analysis of predictions of DNA replication pathway related drugs.

   Fig 3g.
 The folder contains CCLE/GDSC pre-trained models and file containing SMILES for Orlistat and Metformin drugs.